Exotic G_2-manifolds: The generalised Eells-Kuiper invariant of twisted connected sums

 \subsection{Cohomology}

-We compute the integral cohomology of $W$ by Mayer-Vietoris.
+We compute the integral cohomology of the coboundary $W$ from Construction \ref{constr:coboundary} by Mayer-Vietoris.
 More precisely, we compute $H^k(\iw) \cong H^k(W)$ and $H^k_{cpt}(\iw) \cong H^k(W,M)$ for $k \leq 4$.
 One can of course recover the remaining cohomology groups from Poincar\'e duality and universal coefficients, but what we care about is a description for $k \leq 4$ that lets us determine the characteristic classes and the intersection form.